 Presently, European countries have different ways of mapping AEDs.
 National legislations vary from absence of any restriction to strict regulations establishing that only those who successfully accomplished a BLSD (Basic Life Support & Defibrillation) course are allowed to use an AED.
 A lack of Europe-wide cohesion adds a layer of complexity to the use of AEDs.

 The software used to register and map AEDs must also have a number of features.
 The AED registry/database must also be populated with information and kept up to date.
 It must be able to accurately identify the closest AED device to the caller, it must take into account the opening hours of the premises where the device is located in, it should include instructions on how to reach the AED in large buildings and it must not interfere with any software used to receive emergency calls.
 Call handlers must be trained to give clear and effective instructions to AED users.

 The physical visibility of the AED itself – and whether in-person usage information is available in multiple languages – can also hamper efforts.

 EENA advocates for and raises awareness of being able to quickly locate AEDs.
-We have held several panels at our conferences on AED mapping (including our 2022 conference and our 2019 conference).

 We have a number of recommendations on the use of AED and AED mapping, which can be explored further in our documents.
 In summary: